AnQi CMS: Create a dynamic dropdown navigation menu to make content accessible

-In website operation, the navigation menu is the starting point for users to explore the website content, and it is also an important clue for search engines to understand the website structure.The traditional navigation menu is often fixed links, when the website content becomes increasingly rich, especially when there are many articles and product types, manually maintaining the content list in the dropdown menu becomes particularly cumbersome and prone to errors.Our Anqi CMS provides an elegant and efficient solution with its powerful content management capabilities, allowing us to dynamically display articles or product lists under categories in the navigation dropdown menu, greatly enhancing user experience and operational efficiency.
+In website operation, the navigation menu is the starting point for users to explore the content of the website, and it is also an important clue for search engines to understand the structure of the website.The traditional navigation menu is often a fixed link, and as the website content becomes richer, especially when there are many articles and product types, manually maintaining the content list in the dropdown menu becomes extremely cumbersome and prone to errors.The Anqi CMS provides us with a graceful and efficient solution with its powerful content management capabilities, allowing us to easily display lists of articles or products under categories in the navigation dropdown menu, greatly enhancing user experience and operational efficiency.

-Firstly, we need to complete the basic navigation structure settings on the backend management interface of AnQi CMS.
+First, we need to complete the basic navigation structure settings in the Anqi CMS backend management interface.

-- Create and manage categories and content modelsEnsure that you have created the required article or product categories and published the corresponding articles or products under these categories.The Auto CMS supports custom content models, you can define different article and product fields according to your business needs.
+1. Create and manage categories and content modelsEnsure that you have created the required article or product categories and published the corresponding articles or products under these categories.Anqi CMS supports custom content models, you can define different article, product fields according to business requirements.

-- Set the main navigation itemsEnter the 'Website Navigation Settings' under 'Background Settings'.Here, you can create or edit navigation categories (such as "default navigation" or "footer navigation"), and then add a main navigation link to your website.
+2. Set the main navigation items: Go to the 'Website Navigation Settings' under 'Backend Settings'.Here, you can create or edit navigation categories (such as "default navigation" or "footer navigation"), and then add a main navigation link to your website.

-- Associate navigation with categoriesIn adding or editing navigation links, select 'Link Type' as 'Category Page Link'.At this time, the system will provide a dropdown list for you to select the specific article category or product category you want to associate.This step is the key to implementing a dynamic dropdown menu, which establishes a direct link between the navigation entries and the background content categories.
+3. Associate navigation with categoriesIn adding or editing navigation links, select the link type as "Category Page Link".At this time, the system will provide a dropdown list for you to select the specific article category or product category you want to associate with.This step is the key to implementing a dynamic dropdown menu, which establishes a direct link between the navigation items and the background content categories.

-- Create secondary navigation (optional)If your dropdown menu needs a deeper level of structure, for example, with main categories having subcategories, and subcategories displaying article lists, you can continue to create a secondary navigation for the "Category Page Link" in the background, and associate it with specific subcategories.
+4. Create secondary navigation (optional)If your dropdown menu needs a deeper structure, such as having subcategories under main categories, and the subcategories display article lists, you can continue to create a second-level navigation for the "Category Page Link" in the background and associate it with specific subcategories.

-After completing the background configuration, our navigation structure is already in place.
-Next, we will implement dynamic content rendering through the tags provided by the Anqi CMS in the template files.
+After completing the background configuration, our navigation structure has already been set up, and the next step is to dynamically render content through the tags provided by Anqicms in the template file.

-Assuming our goal is to display all product categories under the main navigation item “Products” in the dropdown menu, and to list several of the latest products directly below each product category.
+Assuming our goal is to display all product categories under the main navigation item "Products" in the dropdown menu, and be able to list several of the latest products directly under each product category.

-Firstly, in your template file (usuallybase.htmlorheader.htmldefine the navigation section), we can organize the code like this:
+First, in your template file (usuallybase.htmlorheader.htmldefine the navigation part here), we can organize the code in this way:

 {# 假设我们正在处理一个名为 'navList' 的导航列表,它通过 navList 标签获取 #}